filter image

 Typically when we think of mud play it might conjure up an image of the mess or that it is just for the warmer months of the year and limited to outside play.

+The open-ended nature of mud play is perfect for the growing brain, with endless possibilities to create and invent.
 It is natural to expect that you would set up a mud play area where it naturally occurs, and if you do, to a specific part of the outdoor place - such as a mud kitchen so that the exploration can begin with plenty of space and materials.

 When setting up messy play spaces, watch and listen to what the children are wanting to learn and know about the materials.